caspergrl/GT-UX-UI-Dec2022-June2023/17-week/03-lesson.md

 Give students some practical, actionable feedback they can apply to their work, for example:
 1. All the CSS properties taught today are used interchangeably depending on the layout.
 Think of the different web skills as tools in your tool belt.
 2. Students need to practice; building a single layout is not enough.
-Encourage students to go home and practice building this layout again or building a different layout.
+Encourage students to go home and practice building this layout again or building a different layout

-## 12. Instructor Do: What Is Git/GitHub?
-(10 min)

-> :pushpin: **Important Point:** The main takeaway from this section is for students to understand what version control is.
-It is equally important that students learn their first Git workflow—publishing their code to the cloud.
-This lecture, along with the demo and activity that follow, fulfills learning objective No. 4: code a webpage and then host it using GitHub Pages.

-Here you'll introduce GitHub, the tool students will be using to publish their webpages and sites.
-More and more professional designers are using Git in their work.

-Before we continue, take a minute to clarify the difference between a website and a webpage.
+## SLIDE 44
+Review

+## SLIDES 45-47
 **Webpage Vs. Website**

 A *webpage* is a domain that is connected to the internet that displays a single HTML document that can be viewed in a web browser.
 These are often called just "pages."
 It’s common for portfolio sites to be a webpage.

+A *website* is a domain connected to the internet that maintains one or more pages on the World Wide Web.
+Amazon's website, for example, has thousands of pages.

 > **Instructor Note:** Open up brunoarizio's portfolio page in you browswer and click through a couple webpage.
 Point out the clean URL structure.